-The Centre for Lifelong Learning offers an exciting range of postgraduate distance learning courses, as well as options for local learners who are looking for an accredited course or to study for pleasure.
+The Centre for Lifelong Learning offers an exciting range of courses for learners who are looking for an accredited course or to study for pleasure.

 Free online courses designed by